Didn't Get Tickets to the Pullen Park Holiday Express? Here are 13 Other Options

 Museum of Life and Science, Durham

 Thousands of twinkling lights will shine throughout the museum campus, guiding the way to all the fun!
 Hop on board the train for a moonlit ride to the North Pole, where Santa and his elves will greet guests.
 You can also check out the "ice" skating rink for skate-in-your-socks excitement, sip complimentary hot chocolate, have your face painted, explore the crafts and activities tent where you can make-and-take special treats, and learn about the science of Santa.
-The Santa Train goes sensory-friendly on Wednesday, Dec.
-5, at the train times of 5:20 p.m., 5:40 p.m. and 6 p.m. for guests with autism spectrum disorder and other similar needs.
+The Santa Train goes sensory-friendly typically on one of the dates for guests with autism spectrum disorder and other similar needs.

 Photo By Jimmy Sumerell